tytydraco/yessleep/out/Odd_things_are_afoot_at_the_Motel_on_Route_666.md

 They had been supportive and told me that they were proud of me, and I found that I was happy about it all.
 Packing and moving took a lot less time that I had expected.
 I managed to pack everything in a week, my whole life sealed up tidily in a week of packing.

-~~Saul, or should I say,~~ Mr.Neman had sent over a welcome package via email.
+Mr.Neman had sent over a welcome package via email.
 That had detailed out a list of specifics that I was to follow.
 Along with rules, that was typical of any job, there were always going to be rules that they wanted you to follow.

 But these were on a different level of '*odd*.'
 These are the rules as listed to me: